oluijks/luba.blog/src/content/blog/papers/atlantic-petri-dish.md

 ## The Curated Frontier

-Colonial land grants—especially those awarded in the mid-18th century—appear to follow a pattern not of random settlement but of strategic positioning.
+Colonial land grants, especially those awarded in the mid-18th century, appear to follow a pattern not of random settlement but of strategic positioning.
 Populations with specific political tendencies were clustered in defined areas: Jeffersonian thinkers in Virginia, proto-industrialists in New England, and radical individualists in frontier territories.
 This spatial stratification bears resemblance to experimental design models in early social science.

 ## The Conveniently Timed Revolution